mjenior/promptpal/README.md

 log : bool
-    Save response to current query as a separate text file Default is False
+    Save response to current query as a separate text file Default is False urgent : bool
+    Add urgency to the request [UNTESTED].
+    Default is False
 ```

 ### System Role Selection